 Where any cancellation reduces the number of full paying party members below the number on which the price and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.

-9. Changes and cancellation by us
+12. Changes and Cancellation by Us

 We take great care to ensure that all information provided at the time of booking is accurate.
 Occasionally, however, we have to make changes to and correct errors in brochure and other details both before and after bookings have been confirmed and cancel confirmed bookings.
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.
 Please note, our group holidays require a minimum number of participants to enable us to operate them.
 If the minimum number of bookings required for a particular group holiday has not been received, we are entitled to cancel it.
 We will notify you or your travel agent of cancellation for this reason no later than 8 weeks before departure.